-I was building modern connected device product what users are located around the world.
+I was building modern connected device product what were distributed around the world.
 I have over 10 years of software engineer experience with five years of DevOps and faced the problem that there's no state-of-the-art solution for managing connected devices a way that is common nowadays in cloud solutions.
 Most platforms and services focus heavily to the cloud connectivity, data processing, and analysis, but I needed a solution to manage device Operating System and application deployment to build easy to use, modern service for our customers.

 Key features needed:

-- Quick realtime in-device development
+- Simple in-device development

-- Simple and fast application deployment
+- Fast application deployment

 - Over-The-Air device management